Avatar123123/quiz_in_react/README.md

+### Description about the quiz

-This is a general knowledge quiz created using react only.
+This is a general knowledge quiz.
 There are 10 questions in total.

+## Result

-Percentage will be calculated after the submit button is clicked and a grade will be given.
+Once the submit button is clicked, percentage scored will be calculated and a grade will be given.